 - Yogurt: Pets just love dairy.
 Like kefir, yogurt is lower in lactose and full of probiotics.
 Just avoid feeding them store-bought brands with added sweeteners or flavor.

 - Sauerkraut: Cabbage is perfectly fine for pets.
 If you want to give your furry friends some probiotic sauerkraut, make them their own little jar without any added spices or flavors.
 Just salt and cabbage is perfect.
-Then rinse off a bit of the salt before feeding it to them.
+Then rinse off the salt before feeding it to them.

 - Pickled carrots: Carrots are another really pet-friendly vegetable.
 Dice plain fermented carrot sticks into bite-sized pieces and rinse off the excess salt for a deliciously crunchy treat.